sarslanali/pymodsim/README.md

     - City network using [OpenStreetMap] via [OSMnx] graph or [OSRM]
 - Ability to simulate multiple MOD scenarios including:
     - Automated vehicles (AVs) based ride sourcing
-    - AVs based ride sharing
     - Electric or Gasoline vehicles based MOD
     - Inclusion of electric or gas stations
-    - Combined MOD and freight services
-    - MOD with repositioning of idle vehicles
     - Easy adaptability to other scenarios, like inclusion of public transports
 - Realtime or offline plotting of the simulation on 2d map using [geopandas] library
     - Easily extendable plots by subclassing of realtime plots classes